| |

 A whisk with goat cheese and lemon zest in a bowl

 Unroll puff pastry and trim to approximately 9 x 12 inches.
 (If your pastry sheet is a square instead of a rectangle, use a rolling pin to roll it a few inches longer.)
-Place on prepared tray.
+Arrange on prepared tray.

 Sheet of puff pastry on a tray